≡ Menu

 Disease Runs Rampant

 For children under five, diseases related to sanitation and water is one of the major causes of death.
 As a result, a child’s survival, development and growth are at risk.
-In addition, more than 800 children under age the age of five die every day from preventable diarrhoea-related diseases caused by lack of access to water, sanitation, and hygiene.
+In addition, more than 800 children under age the age of five die every day from preventable diarrhoea-related diseases.
+Diseases caused by lack of access to water, sanitation, and hygiene.

 Moreover, under-nutrition is associated with repeated diarrhoea or intestinal worm infections as a direct result of inadequate water conditions.
 A vicious cycle exists between diarrhoea and under-nutrition, particularly for children.

-Millions of other children are made sick, weakened or are disabled by other water- and sanitation-related diseases and infections including cholera, malaria, trachoma, schistosomiasis, worm infestations and guinea worm disease.
+Millions of other children are made sick, weakened or are disabled by other water- and sanitation-related diseases and infections.
+Including cholera, malaria, trachoma, schistosomiasis, worm infestations and guinea worm disease.

 What You Can Do to Help